Reversed Sneezing, though funny sounding, is a real medical condition and one that’s not all that uncommon.

 - Dust mites and allergies can cause it.

 As can common irritants found around the home.
 Nasal mites and post-nasal drip are also associated with this condition.
-It can develop after your dog has had any lung or nasal passage conditions, too.
+It can also develop after your dog has lung or nasal passage conditions.

 As mentioned above, Brachycephalic breeds are most at risk.
 Pugs are also considered the most likely breed to suffer.
 That being said, the known affected breeds from Reverse Sneezing are as follows: